woocommerce/woocommerce-admin/src/RemoteInboxNotifications/README.md

 `index`, `operation`, and `value` are all required.

 ### Is eCommerce
-This passes when the store is on the eCommerce plan.
+This passes when the store is on a WordPress.com site with the eCommerce plan.

 ```
 {